infinum/qa-handbook/Automation/Jenkins plugins.md

 ## How to install Jenkins plugins

+You might need an admin account to perform some actions.

 1. Open *Jenkins Dashboard*
 2. Click *Manage Jenkins* in the left-hand side menu
 3. Select *Manage plugins*
 4. Search for the desired plugin

-## HTML Publisher
+## H\\TML Publisher

 HTML Publisher is used for publishing generated HTML reports to the Jenkins job page.
-If you are using HTMLTestRunner to generate HTML test reports then this plugin will come in quite handy.
+If you are using *HtmlTestRunner* to generate HTML test reports then this plugin will come in quite handy.
 With HTML Publisher plugin, you can have the HTML report shown in the left-hand side menu of the executed job after a job has finished.

 ![jenkins_plugins_html_publisher.png](/img/jenkins_plugins_html_publisher.png)

-### How to configure HTML Publisher
+### How to configure H\\TML Publisher

 You can configure HTML Publisher in two ways: